sethsandaru/eloquent-docs/README.md

 Note: if you haven't installed `doctrine/dbal` as your dev-dependency, then once you trigger the command for the first time, it will help you to install the needful dependency

+## Best practices
+- Use `$casts` in your model, in order to help EloquentPhpDoc generate better types for you (array, Carbon,...)
+- For `get*Attribute` accessor, always declare the return type

+Note: Eloquent new `Attribute` class utilize the data via Closure, thus we can't declare any return type for any attributes.
+For this case, EloquentPhpDoc will always return `mixed`

 ## Release logs
 - v1.0.0